alexandergall/ALX/README.md

                <nixpkgs/nixos/modules/services/networking/snabb>

        services.snabb.interfaces.*.mirror.rx
            Whether to enable mirroring of the packets received by the interface.

-           Type: boolean or string
+           Type: boolean or Concatenated string

            Default: false